-Share Ownership: As of December 31, 2017 and 2016, UHS owned 5.7% and 5.8%, respectively, of our outstanding shares of beneficial interest.
+Share Ownership: As of December 31, 2018 and 2017, UHS owned 5.7% of our outstanding shares of beneficial interest.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the Securities and Exchange Commission ("SEC") and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 22%, 24% and 25% of our consolidated revenues for the years ended December 31, 2017, 2016 and 2015, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
+Since the aggregate revenues generated from UHS-related tenants comprised approximately 32% of our consolidated revenue for the five years ended December 31, 2018 (approximately 30%, 32% and 33% for the years ended December 31, 2018, 2017 and 2016, respectively), and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.

-(3) NEW CONSTRUCTION, ACQUISITIONS, DISPOSITIONS AND PROPERTY EXCHANGE TRANSACTION
+(3) ACQUISITIONS, DISPOSITIONS AND PROPERTY EXCHANGE TRANSACTION